 Tortoises are land reptiles that can’t swim.
-This might seem odd since turtles can swim and look similar to tortoises, but the two species fundamentally differ in their habitats, physiology, and evolution.
+This may seem odd since turtles can swim and look similar to tortoises, but the two species differ in their habitats, physiology, and evolution.

 Tortoises have evolved to spend their lives on land.
-So, they lack adaptations that give them any advantages in water, let alone an instinct for swimming.
+This means they lack adaptations that give them advantages in water, let alone swim well.
 Most tortoises can’t paddle, tread water, or float.

 Do Any Tortoises Swim?

-Most tortoise species can’t swim because they lack the streamlined body parts turtles use to swim.
+Most tortoise species can’t swim because they lack the streamlined body parts of turtles.

 Almost all tortoises are strictly land reptiles.
-Although they enjoy soaking in water and may enter small puddles, they don’t swim or tread water in any way.
+Although they enjoy soaking in water and may enter small puddles, they don’t swim or tread water.
 Most tortoises can’t even float.

-However, the leopard tortoise can float and paddle its legs.
-This is considered swimming, although it’s not an effective method and the leopard tortoise moves very slowly in water.
+Leopard tortoises can float and paddle their legs.
+This is considered swimming, although it’s not an effective method, and leopard tortoises move very slowly in water.

-Furthermore, leopard tortoises can hold their breath, which allows them to remain submerged for up to 10 minutes, after which they can exit.
+Furthermore, leopard tortoises can hold their breath, which allows them to remain submerged for up to 10 minutes, after which they can exit the water.

 Why Can Turtles Swim But Not Tortoises?